israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 ### Comma Operator

  The comma operator (,) simply evaluates both of its operands and returns the value of the last operand.
+ This operator is primarily used inside a `for` loop, to allow multiple variables to be updated each time through the loop.

 ### Unary Operators